1925 Wakf Temple Mount Guide 16 pages or THE MOSQUE OF AL-AQSA or Temple mount - Jewish Temple - YJ Draiman

 – 6 –

 was a holy city, to Muslims as well as to others, and to the energetic and pious caliph its glorification seemed an obvious duty.
-He collected large sums of money, amounting (say the Arab historians) to “seven times the revenue of Egypt”; and with that he built the Dome (691 A.D.), and the mosque of al-Aqsa (693 A.D.), both of which, according to medieval Arab travelers and chroniclers, were of unsurpassed magnificence.
+He collected large sums of money, amounting (say the Arab historians) to “seven times the revenue of Egypt ”; and with that he built the Dome (691 A.D.), and the mosque of al-Aqsa (693 A.D.), both of which, according to medieval Arab travelers and chroniclers, were of unsurpassed magnificence.
 But in subsequent years, the buildings suffered much from earthquake shocks and underwent various restorations.
 In the year 407 A. H. (1016 A.D.), an earthquake shock caused the Dome to collapse, and it was re-erected six years later by the Caliph Hakem.

 A new chapter begins with the capture of

 in the picture of “The Maries at the Sepulcher”, attributed to Hubert von Eyck.
+The mosque of al-Aqsa, on the other hand, was transformed in to a royal residence known as the

 In the Dome of the Rock, he caused the walls to be covered with marble, and set up the beautiful inscription which may still be seen above the open gallery of the cupola.